 “It’s always been Range’s approach to have good relationships with the community, which includes lawmakers.
 In working with Representative White, frankly, we became uncomfortable with his tactics and behavior,” the company said.
 “He went from reasonable to ridiculous, and people here just deserve better.
 He may think his antics are part of some game, but these are real issues, involving real people, looking for real solutions, not grandstanding or politicking.”

-White is an opponent of Act 13, the state's omnibus Marcellus Shale law (see NGI, Feb.
-13), and he recently blasted the state's Public Utility Commission for withholding impact fee revenue from four townships challenging the law (see NGI, Oct.
-22).
-Earlier this month he called for federal and state authorities to investigate the Pennsylvania Department of Environmental Protection (DEP), alleging that it committed fraud and misconduct when it tested water supplies suspected of being tainted by natural gas drilling, allegations which were denied by DEP (see NGI, Nov.
+White is an opponent of Act 13, the state’s omnibus Marcellus Shale law, and he recently blasted the state’s Public Utility Commission for withholding impact fee revenue from four townships challenging the law (see Shale Daily, Oct.
+17).
+Earlier this month he called for federal and state authorities to investigate the Pennsylvania Department of Environmental Protection (DEP), alleging that it committed fraud and misconduct when it tested water supplies suspected of being tainted by natural gas drilling, allegations which were denied by DEP (see Shale Daily, Nov.
 5).

-In 2011, shortly after the Superbowl e-mails were exchanged, White said he wanted to form a cooperative so that local municipalities could share ideas and resources as they manage development of the Marcellus Shale.
+In 2011, shortly after the Superbowl e-mails were exchanged, White said he wanted to form a cooperative so that local municipalities could share ideas and resources as they manage development of the Marcellus Shale (see Shale Daily, March 18).

-Range recently canceled a meeting with the Cecil Township Board of Supervisors just hours before it was scheduled to begin.
+Last week Range canceled a meeting with the Cecil Township Board of Supervisors just hours before it was scheduled to begin.
 In a column published on canon-mcmillan.patch.com, White said the company backed out because he had pushed to open the meeting to the public.

 White was first elected to the state House in 2006 and won reelection in 2008, 2010 and again this year.
 His district includes Cecil, Mount Pleasant and Robinson townships in Washington County, and part of South Fayette Township in Allegheny County.
-All of the towns are plaintiffs in a legal challenge to Act 13, Pennsylvania's omnibus Marcellus Shale law.
-The case is headed to an appeal before the state Supreme Court (see NGI, Oct.
-2; April 2).
+All of the towns are plaintiffs in a legal challenge to Act 13, Pennsylvania’s omnibus Marcellus Shale law.
+The case is headed to an appeal before the state Supreme Court (see Shale Daily, Sept.
+6; July 27; April 2).

-Range was operating nine rigs in the Marcellus in late October, more than any other operator except EQT Resources (nine rigs), Antero Resources (10 rigs) and Chevron (12 rigs), and six more than it was operating in the play a year ago.
+Range was operating nine rigs in the Marcellus in late October, more than any other operator except EQT Resources (nine rigs), Antero Resources (10 rigs) and Chevron (12 rigs), and six more than it was operating in the play a year ago (see Shale Daily, Oct.
+31).